Close Menu

 You may also have degenerative disc disease, which is arthritis of the spine.
 This can occur in the lumbar spine, thoracic spine, or the cervical spine.
 In that case, you should see a rheumatologist.
 You may also have a spinal injury from an accident.
 If so, then get an MRI and seek treatment.

-This website contains a list of free and low cost doctors and clinics in both Utah and Nevada’s free and low cost services.
-If you are suffering from chronic back pain, get treatment and contact us today.
+We have a list of free and low cost doctors and clinics in both Utah and Nevada’s free and low cost medical services.
+If you are suffering from chronic back pain, get treatment.
+Then, contact us today.

 HIRE US TO WIN YOUR SSD BENEFITS FOR BACK PAIN

 The lawyers at our law firm are also members of the National Organization of Social Security Claimant’s Representatives.
-Learn more about Utah SSD benefits here.
-Nevada SSI and SSDI Information can also be found on this website.
-If you are from California, our website has California SSD information.
+Learn about Utah SSD benefits.
+Nevada SSI and SSDI Information is also on this website.
+If you are from California, then we have California SSD information.
 However, we can represent you no matter where you live.

 In order to fight the SSA’s denials, you need a law firm with experience.
 Hire us.
 Dianna Cannon has been helping people who need SSDI benefits for over thirty years.
 Brett Bunkall and Andria Summers have many years of legal experience.
 Together, we have won over 20,000 SSD and SSI hearings.
 You can trust us.
 We will do everything we can to win your benefits.
 Put our experience to work for you and win SSDI and SSI benefits for back pain.